London Turns Red White And Blue For Jubilee Pageant And Thanksgiving Service

 The streets around St Paul’s Cathedral swelled with crowds tryng to inch closer for a better view of royals and dignitaries.
 The Queen was absent from the Jubilee Thanksgiving Service but Charles and Camilla’s arrival drew loud cheers – likewise Harry and Meghan.

 The only boos that rang out were reserved for Prime Minister Boris Johnson and his wife Carrie, a reflection of a turbulent year – indeed, term of office – and most notably the flouting of his own Covid rules.

 Tony Blair and Gordon Brown stood side-by-side as the formidable double-act that gave Labour historic back to back election victories.
-They were noticeably closer now than during the tensions that marked their last years in office.
+They were noticeably closer now than during the tensions that marked their final years in office.

 As a further symbol of this thawing of political frontage, Gordon Brown made a point of breaking from security and walking up to the crowd and warmly acknowledging them – a personal touch that rewired the image of this notoriously saturnine Labour politician.

 Current Labour leader Keir Starmer and Mayor of London Sadiq Khan were also in attendance.
 Starmer received a spattering of cheers and applause which he may have appreciated considering the recent Covid BeerGate storm.

 The sunny day and jubilant state occasion brought out the expected Union Jack draped characters and royalists, amongst them ‘Union Jack Joseph’ from Battersea.
 A minor celebrity for the day, he kept the crowds entertained as he happily posed for photos.